Subrata34/tasla-car/README.md

 # Getting Started with Create React App

-## This project is e-shope, you can visit here with this link [Tesla-car shop].
+## This project is e-shope, you can visit here with this link [Tesla-car shop](https://tesla-car-dbbc6.web.app).

 - After nearly 16 months with our Tesla Model 3 Standard Range Plus (SR+), I decided to create a full summary video running through everything I could think to note from the time of buying the car until today.
 Watch the video for the full summary.
 Below the video is a bullet-point list of some highlights.